Hummingbird-Photography-Workshop

 These lodges cater specifically to photographers, and have time-tested systems for attracting rare and diverse groups of hummingbirds, allowing our guests to capture many different species of hummingbirds without having to travel more than is necessary.

-Although Ecuador is a beautiful country, our main purpose here is to photograph the hummingbirds!
+Although Ecuador is a beautiful country, our main purpose here is to photograph the birds!

 These tiny birds can flap their wings up to 80 times a second, which can present quite the challenge for a photographer.